NJUPT-SAST/sast-link-backend/README.md

 - configuration and start redis
 - start SAST Link

-The postgreSQL and redis services are required for the SAST Link service to run.
+The PostgreSQL and Redis services are required for the SAST Link service to run.

 The `.env` file contains the environment variables for the SAST Link service: